kspruthviraj/Predict-credit-card-default-using-machine-learning-and-deep-learning/README.md

 This research employed a binary variable, default payment (Yes = 1, No = 0), as the response variable.
 This study reviewed the literature and used the following 23 variables as explanatory variables:

-X1: Amount of the given credit (NT dollar): it includes both the individual consumer credit and his/her family (supplementary) credit.
+X1= Credit_limit: Amount of the given credit (NT dollar): it includes both the individual consumer credit and his/her family (supplementary) credit.

 X2: Gender (1 = male; 2 = female).